Change-Point Detection in Dynamic Networks with Missing Links: Change-point detection problem

-Let us start by introducing our testing problem in the case of full observations.
-The difficulty of assessing the existence of a change-point can be quantified by what is called \textit{energy} of the change point.
-It is defined as the product of the operator norm of the jump in parameter matrix and the function $q(t)=\sqrt{t(1-t)}$ for $t\in[0,1]$.
-The function $q(t)$ quantifies the impact of change-point location to the difficulty of detecting the change.
-Thus, we write the detection problem as the problem of testing whether the jump energy $q(\tau/T)\|\Delta\Theta^{\tau}\|_{2\to 2}$ is zero or not.
-To formulate the hypothesis testing problem, we define the set of all pairs of $\kappa_n$-sparse matrices before ($\Theta^b$) and after the change ($\Theta^a$) at the location $\tau$ with the jump energy at least $r>0$:
+The difficulty of assessing the existence of a change-point can be quantified by what is called the change-point energy.
+It is defined as the product of the operator norm of the jump in the parameter matrix and the function $q(t)=\sqrt{t(1-t)}$ for $t\in[0,1]$.
+The function $q(t)$ quantifies the impact of change-point location on the difficulty of detecting the change.
+Thus, we write the detection problem in terms of $q(\tau/T)\|\Pi\odot \Delta\Theta^{\tau}\|_{2\to 2}$, {\it the change-point energy}.
+In the case of full observations the sampling matrix is given by $\Pi=\one_n\one_n^T$ and the energy equal to $q(\tau/T)\| \Delta\Theta^{\tau}\|_{2\to 2}$.

+To formulate the hypothesis testing problem we define the set of pairs of matrices before and after the change at some location $\tau$ with the jump energy at least $r>0$: